pguse/Introduction-to-Python/working-with-files.md

 ```
 outputFile = open('output.txt', 'w')
 outputFile.write("I have written this text to a new file named output.txt")
-outputFile.write("I have written a second line of information to output.txt")
+outputFile.write("\nI have written a second line of information to output.txt")
 ```

-If you look in the folder containing your Python file, you should find a new file named output.txt.
+If you look in the folder containing your Python file, you should find a new file named output.txt.  **Notice **the use of the character '\n'.
+This indicates that we want the string to be written to a new line in the file.

 When you are finished working with files in Python, it is important to 'close' them using the following commands